msquared-au/dockrsync/README.md

 Docker manages persistent storage as volumes, but the volumes are only "properly" accessible within a docker container.
-In theory you could peek inter the underlying backing store, but this feels "dirty" somehow.
+In theory you could peek into the underlying backing store, but this feels "dirty" somehow.

 The usual way to access files in a docker volume seems to be to create a temporary container with the volume mounted in it, and access or manipulate the